ongaunjie1/credit-score-prediction/README.md

 * Once selected your features, you may click on the predict button
 * The predictions will be shown on the right as texts
 * You can refer to the predicted_test.csv file within this github repo for a sample on what values to use.
 The csv file is a separate test dataset predicted using the XGBoost Classifier (randomized search: smaller version) model.
+* You could also refer to the heat-map used for correlation analysis to understand further on what affects a person's credit score.

 ## App prediction examples:
 ### A Good credit score prediction will be shown as a green text: